alexeyvolkoff/QHttpServer-Angular/README.md

 	</div>
   </div>
 ```
-In our example though, we edit a temporary $scope variable *newName*, and assign it to *backend.userName* when the user confirms modification in the Profile dialog:
+In our example though, we edit a temporary $scope variable *newName*, and assign it to *backend.userName* when the user confirms the modification in the Profile dialog:

 ```javascript
 	/* show profile dialog */